skrodal/relay-mediasite-harvest/README.md

 This is documentation for UNINETT eCampus Relay/Mediasite content/data harvester v2.

+**NOTE** The Mediasite features of this service is no longer used, nor needed.
+Ignore any references to Mediasite.

 The system collects and consolidates data from the Relay DB (users, presentations), Screencast DB (IIS logs) and XML metadata-files pertaining to each and every presentation.